felixiho/mini-spotify-app/README.md

 ## App scaffolding
 The skeleton app was downloaded from Angular repo.

+## Spotify API authentication
+This app needs to authenticate with the Spotify API so a token is required.
+This token can be generated at https://developer.spotify.com/web-api/console/get-search-item/.
+Then it needs to be added to the variable "authToken" in the file "spotify.service.ts" in the folder "services".
+This token will last an hour.

 ## Development server
 Run `npm start` from a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.